The-OpenROAD-Project/OpenROAD/docs/contrib/DeveloperGuide.md

 1. OpenROAD submodules reference tool `openroad` branch head.
 No git `develop`, `openroad_app`, or `openroad_build` branches.
 1. Submodules used by more than one tool belong in `src/`, not duplicated in each tool repo.
 1. `CMakeLists.txt` does not use add_compile_options include_directories link_directories link_libraries.
 Use target\_ versions instead.
-See <https://gist.github.com/mbinna/c61dbb39bca0e4fb7d1f73b0d66a4fd1>
+See tips [here](https://gist.github.com/mbinna/c61dbb39bca0e4fb7d1f73b0d66a4fd1).
 1. `CMakeLists.txt` does not use glob.
 Use explicit lists of source files and headers instead.
 1. `CMakeLists.txt` does not define `CFLAGS` `CMAKE_CXX_FLAGS` `CMAKE_CXX_FLAGS_DEBUG` `CMAKE_CXX_FLAGS_RELEASE`.
 Let the top level and defaults control these.
 1. No `main.cpp` or main procedure.